jschrempp/LoRa_experiments/README.md

 - Low_Power_Testing: this folder contains a report and source code for testing low power operation of the module.
-It also contains a spreadsheet to calculate battery life, based upon using an Attiny85 as the host microcontroller with a reset pulse generator circuit to power it up for transmitting a short message and then powering the LoRa module down and then powering itself down unti the next reset.
+It also contains a spreadsheet to calculate battery life, based upon using an Attiny85 as the host microcontroller with a reset pulse generator circuit to power it up for transmitting a short message and then powering the LoRa module down and then powering itself down until the next reset.